Stargazing in Joshua Tree - California

 We ask folks under the age of 18 to please register themselves and an adult to accompany them.

-If you require a service dog to attend, please let us know and we will collaborate with you on how to keep you both comfortable and hydrated on the hike.
+If you require a service dog to attend, please let us know so that we can collaborate with you to keep you both comfortable and hydrated on the hike.

 GENERAL INFO